 Design rights are automatic rights that protect the article from first creation, like copyright.
 A 2D design is automatically protected for three years, while a 3D design is automatically protected for 15 years in the UK.

 Designs can also be registered at the IPO for greater protection.
 Design registration is available for both 2D and 3D designs and can last for up to 25 years.
 An initial registration lasts for five years and can be subsequently renewed in multiples of five years for a second, third, fourth and fifth time, giving a maximum of 25 years' protection.

 The principle of 'first marketing' applies to applications to register a design.
 This principle has the effect of creating a 12-month grace period for an application.
 A business can choose between applying to register a design prior to going to market or to coincide with a product launch, or go to market and register the design at a later date if a product becomes popular.
 This means a business can market a product and still apply to register the design within the first 12 months after first marketing.
 This grace period allows a business to launch a product and test the market before seeking to make an application to register a design.

 Note: the 'grace period' for design registration should be contrasted to patent registration where any 'prior disclosure' is fatal to an application to register a patent.

 If you wish to apply to register a design you can apply to the IPO online.

+Like copyright, an unregistered design is automatically protected and unauthorised use of someone else's unregistered design could result in civil action in a court for infringement.
+It is a criminal offence to deliberately copy or deal in infringing copies of registered designs.
 If you wish to use someone else's registered design you should contact the rights owner and seek permission or a licence to use the protected design.

 You can search the designs register online to find out if a design is already registered.